-You know you want to build in the South Bay.
 You know what zoning regulations your Manhattan Beach lot falls under.
 You know you want to build a home that’s both design-centered and highly functional.
 Now here’s where things get tricky.

-What style should you choose for your custom-built luxury home?
-Which style most says “dreamy beach house + forever home” to you?
+What beach house style should you choose for your custom-built luxury home?
+What says “dreamy beach retreat+ forever home” to you?

-You will have to live with (and in!) this decision for a long time, so do your research.
-To make things easier, we’ve put together this guide to some of the most popular and timeless coastal styles in South Bay.
+You have to live with (and in!) this decision for a long time, so do your research.
+To make things easier, we’ve put together this guide to some of the most popular and timeless beach styles in South Bay.
 If you have questions, we’re happy to offer more personal input and even help you choose an architect.
-We want your home to hold its value, but more importantly, we want to build a home that makes you swoon.
+We want your beach home to hold its value, but more importantly, we want to build a home that makes you swoon.

 Contemporary homes are so analogous to the California coast that the style is often referred to as “California contemporary.”
 Contemporary architecture lends itself to California’s climate.
 You wouldn’t want floor-to-ceiling windows in a part of the country that regularly dips below freezing.
 But contemporary design is perfect for merging indoor and outdoor living, which is exactly what you want in Manhattan or Hermosa Beach.
-When you live by the ocean, you want to invite that view inside every chance you get!
+When you live by the ocean, invite that view inside every chance you get!

-Contemporary homes have open, asymmetrical floor plans, oversized windows, clean lines, bold curves and strong geometry.
-The interior style is about textures, surfaces, minimalism and occasional statement pieces.
+Contemporary homes have open, asymmetrical floor plans, oversized windows, clean lines, bold curves, and strong geometry.
+The interior style is about textures, surfaces, minimalism, and occasional statement pieces.

 Coastal contemporary design juxtaposes natural and man-made materials, laying reflective against matte surfaces.
-Contemporary homes may feature metal and mirrors, as well as wood, jute, driftwood and stucco.
+Contemporary homes feature metal and mirrors, as well as wood, jute, driftwood, and stucco.
 Sensual fabrics, such as velvet or chenille, help soften any industrial edge, while pops of color accent neutral backgrounds.
 Mid-century modern furnishings and accessories work well in these spaces.

 Coastal traditional is an updated take on Cape Cod architecture.
 The first Cape Cod homes were offshoots of English cottage-style, brought to the eastern North American coast by colonialists.
-Since the 1600s, the style has undergone many transformations, which means today’s California coastal Capes only share a few characteristics with those early New England cottages.
+Since the 1600s, the beach style has undergone many transformations, which means today’s California coastal Capes only share a few characteristics with those early New England cottages.